Hack Your Habits!

 Reward – Negative Shift Stop / Ending Point / Don’t need to change / Laziness / There is not a better way

 To attempt to simplify the process I would like to break it down into steps that have worked for me.
 So far, we have our short list of items needing improvement.
-We don’t know quite yet what perspective we need to acquire or modify but we generally have an idea on what habits might need to be associated.
+We don’t know quite yet what perspective we need to acquire or modify.
+Generally we have an idea on what habits might need to be associated.

 With anything like this, the hardest part is getting the tinder to start the habit by changing your perspective.
-Most of the time a good start is trying to get yourself into a mindset focusing on the benefits of what fruits that habit is going to produce.
-This is common since I know, but really allowing yourself to paint and frame the outcome is a key element.
-Make it into a personal game, a game you play with yourself.
+Most of the time a good start is trying to get yourself into a mindset.
+A open mindset that focuses on the benefits and fruits that habit is going to produce.
+This is common since I know, but allowing yourself to paint and frame the outcome is a key element.
+Try to make it into a personal game.
+A game you play with yourself.

-The perspective is that you enjoy the habit and even want to do more than maintain the habit.
-What we don’t realize is that once our perspective changes other opportunities will be born from it, even more important ones that we might not be aware of.
+The perspective is that you enjoy the habit and even want to go above and beyond the maintenance of that habit.
+What we don’t realize is that once our perspective changes other opportunities will be born from it.
+Opportunities that could be even more important ones that we are aware of.

-The problem with being human is we all want to solve a problem, but see the results instantaneously.
+The problem with being human is we all want to solve a problem, but need to see the results instantaneously.
 Our perception of (time) is in my opinion the hardest one to shape.

 A simple but important example.